-Airbus’ latest edition of its Global Market Forecast (GMF) for the 2021-2040 period offers a forward-looking view of air traffic and fleet pattern evolutions.
+Airbus’ latest edition of its Global Market Forecast (GMF) for the 2022-2041 period offers a forward-looking view of air traffic and fleet evolutions.

 Airbus’ latest Global Market Forecast serves as a reference for airlines, airports, suppliers, investors, governments, non-governmental agencies and others.
-It anticipates that demand for air traffic and associated services will continue to develop as air traffic begins to return to pre-crisis levels.
+It anticipates that demand for air traffic will continue to develop as it returns to pre-crisis levels.

 Aviation connects and unites us!

-Aviation connections support commerce and business, governments and education while air cargo provide essential services, carrying 35% of world trade by value, including assistance for global health systems.
-Also: People want and need to connect.
-Transnational communities (over 270m people today) have constantly grown and will continue to grow further.
-Aviation is the only means to connect people and goods rapidly and efficiently.
+Aviation connections support commerce and business, governments and education while air cargo provides essential services, carrying 35% of world trade by value, including assistance for global health systems.
+People also want and need to (re)connect with families and friends.